The Secret to Being Happy: Learn How to be Unhappy

 What is the first thing everyone tells you when you just got out of a breakup?
 Go and do things!
 Don’t be alone, go out, exercise, go do this, go do that.

 Do everything apart from being alone.
 Do everything but feel.
 Numb the unhappy feeling, distract yourself and try to forget you are unhappy.

 Every time we feel unhappy we try to do everything in our power to run away from it, to avoid the unpleasant feelings.

 This is a very wrong thing to do.
 Why?

 Because we never learn to explore the other side of who we are if we do that.
 We fear the feeling of unhappiness because it’s so unknown to us.

 We never take time to actually listen to this part of ourselves.
-However, there is absolutely nothing you gain from running away from feeling unhappy, only a very temporary solution, that in the end it contributes nothing at all towards yourself and you learn nothing.
+However, there is absolutely nothing you will gain by running away from unhappiness.
+That is only a very temporary solution, and in the end, it contributes nothing at all to yourself—and you learn nothing.